SCIInstitute/PublicationSystemHackathon/PublicationScraping/README.md

 Output files will be generated for each author.
 Each will be in a time stamped folder called tracker-test-yymmddhhmm

 Consol log files will be written to a log folder in the calling directory.

+The json2bibtex.py is a first pass at converting the json output of academic tracker into a bibtex ready format.

+python json2bibtex.py convert --inFile <input.json> --outFile <output.bib> --prefix SomePrefix: